backtime92/CRAFT-Reimplementation/README.md

 # CRAFT-Reimplementation
+# Note：This is not the final version code.
+I am busy with other things now.
+I will refine the code and train again.
+Maybe I can finish this work at 11.20.
+Sorry for the faulty code.
+If you have any problems, please comment.
+Or you can join us weChat group.
+I will give the QR code.

 ## Reimplementation：Character Region Awareness for Text Detection Reimplementation based on Pytorch

 ## Character Region Awareness for Text Detection